 The Effects of Stress

-Too much stress can cause negative physical effects on your body, such as stomach problems, high blood pressure, headaches, problems sleeping, and tense muscles.
-Stress needs to be maintained so these negative effects do not get worse as time progresses.
+Too much stress can cause negative physical effects, such as stomach problems, high blood pressure, headaches, trouble sleeping, and tense muscles.
+Stress needs to be tackled so that these issues do not get worse as time progresses.
+A lack of consistent sleep is one of the most worrying of all of these issues, as this in itself can cause such a multitude of other health problems.

-Whilst stress is unavoidable, there are many ways to manage it in everyday life and combat these detrimental effects.
-Every person is different and you may already have your own ways of de-stressing, but here are some other ways to help you fight the everyday stress you come across.
+Whilst stress is impossible to avoid entirely, there are many ways to manage it in everyday life and to combat these detrimental effects.
+Each of us is different and you may already have your own ways of tackling stress, but here are some effective ways to help you fight this negativity and to create a greater sense of balance in your life.

-Try going for a 10-15 minute walk. walking can help give you time to relax and increase endorphins which will reduce stress hormones.
+Try going for a 10-15 minute walk.
+If you are able to go walking for much longer periods of time regularly then that's great also!
+Walking can help give you time to relax and increase levels of endorphins, which will reduce stress hormones.

-Something else that may help calm your nerves is music.
-Studies have shown that classical music has soothing effects.
 Music can help to slow your heart rate, lower blood pressure, and decrease stress hormones.
-Research has also shown the beneficial effects in extremely stressful circumstances, such as during surgery.
+Research has also shown the beneficial effects during extremely stressful circumstances, such as a surgical setting.

-Stretching and yoga also have very calming effects on the body.
 Stretching your body helps to clear your mind and alleviate tension in places you might be feeling stress, such as your neck, shoulders, and lower back.
+This is something that you can easily do for a short period of time at the beginning and end of each day.